This seared salmon avocado salad takes just 25 minutes to make and best of all, this recipe is Keto, Whole30 and Paleo.

 - Preheat your broiler or oven to 400°F/200°C and line a baking sheet with parchment paper.

 - Season the salmon fillet with salt and pepper on both sides and place it into your prepared baking sheet.
 Then, place the baking sheet on the higher rack of your oven and broil or bake.

 - If you bake it, the cooking time is 12-15 minutes, depending on the size and thickness of the fillet.

 - For broiling, 5-7 minutes under the broiler should be enough, but this depends on how you like it.
 If you prefer it golden brown and slightly undercooked in the middle, then this should do the trick.
-But if you like it well done, then shut off the broiler and leave the salmon in the heated oven for an extra 3-5 minutes.
+But if you like it well done, then shut the broiler off after 5-7 minutes and leave the salmon in the heated oven for an extra 3-5 minutes.

 You’ll know when it’s done if it’s golden brown and it flakes easily with a fork.

-Another easy method of cooking salmon or any kind of fish is en-papillote.
-This sounds fancy but I assure you it’s really easy.
-You need to cut a piece of parchment paper, place the salmon on it and fold it like a packet.
+Another easy method of cooking salmon, or any kind of fish, is en-papillote.
+This sounds fancy but trust me, it’s really simple.
+You need to cut a piece of parchment paper, put the salmon on it, fold it like a packet and cook in the oven.
 You can also add veggies, as in this baked salmon and veggies recipe.

 2. Which ingredients can be changed in this salmon and avocado salad recipe